 The New General Medical Services (nGMS) contract 2003 'investing in General Practice' known as 'the blue book', was agreed in 2003 and implemented in 2004.
 It was a three-year contract that has seen considerable changes and enhancements year on year since then.

-Details of all the changes to the GMS Contract, since it was introduced in 2003, are available from the NHS Employers website.
+Details of the GMS Contracts are available from the NHSE website.

 Alternative Provider Medical Services (APMS)